If you’re looking for information about the structure of the SAT, how long the SAT is, how it’s scored, and how you should study, this is for you!

 The SAT sections always appear in the same order: Reading, then Writing and Language, followed by Math without Calculator, then Math with Calculator.
-The essay is last.

 You’ll have a 10-minute break between the Reading and Writing and Language sections, and another five-minute break between the two math sections.
-If you take the essay, you will have a two-minute break between the last math section and the essay section.

 SAT Test Breakdown

 |Writing and |

 |35/180 (19%)||44/154 (27%)||0.80|

 |Math without |